-In the whale circles always occupied Lastres a prominent place, also served as a fortress against possible invasions by sea.
-Hence, it once had a fort, known as "El Castillo", of which some of its walls are still preserved.
+In the whaling circles always Lastres occupied a prominent place, it also served as a fort against possible invasions by sea.
+Hence, in the past it had a fort, known as "El Castillo", of which part of its walls are still preserved.

 Nowadays the fishing tradition continues to feed its legend.
 The marine species, once they are landed in port, go on sale in a popular auction which, day after day, happens in the fish market.
 Fishmongers come from all parts of the region find a guarantee for their sales in the marine activity of a locality with a seasoned experience in inshore and high seas fishing.

 Recently, and to give greater impetus to its own marine reality, glimpses of canning recovery with an initiative of artisan character integrated in the facilities of the wharf and that already brings to the market 3.500 kilograms of anchovies to the year.

 The new company feeds exclusively on the catches of local ships, and its artisan and laborious process will be destined for the delicatessen stores.
 Thus, a first step is taken to counteract the flight of fishing capital and rescue part of the importance achieved by the local canneries at the beginning of the 20th century.
 At that time 10 Ballasts were counted in companies of this type, whose vestiges and ruins are still visible in the vicinity of the dock.